• Skip to content

 About familial Mediterranean fever

-Familial Mediterranean fever is a genetic disorder that causes fevers and inflammation in various parts of the body.
+Familial Mediterranean fever is a genetic condition that causes fevers and inflammation in various parts of the body.

-It happens because of a fault in a gene that helps to control inflammation.
-Children can inherit this faulty gene from one or both parents.
+It happens because of a change in a gene that helps to control inflammation.
+Children can inherit this changed gene from one or both parents.

 Familial Mediterranean fever is rare.